-The analysis of more than 3,500 German children found those who started out solidly in the middle of the pack in 5th grade could jump to the 63rd percentile by 8th grade if they were very motivated and used effective learning strategies, said lead author Kou Murayama, a psychology researcher at the University of California Los Angeles.
+The analysis of more than 3,500 German children found those who started out solidly in the middle of the pack in the fifth grade could jump to the 63rd percentile by eighth grade if they were very motivated and used effective learning strategies, said lead author Kou Murayama, a psychology researcher at the University of California at Los Angeles.

 "The growth in math achievement was predicted by motivation and learning strategies," Murayama told LiveScience.
 "Given that IQ did not show this kind of effect, we think this is impressive."

 Just how innate math skills are is a controversial question.
 Some studies show that math skills emerge in babies, while others show that culture plays a huge role in shaping those skills.